What is the Water Quality in Stillwater, Oklahoma?

-Compared to other US cities over 50,000, Stillwater water quality ranks in the mid range for contamination excluding Lead.
+Compared to other US cities, Stillwater water quality ranks in the middle range for contamination excluding Lead.

 Most of their 25 contaminants have cancer-causing attributes.